Julio Izquierdo Labrado

-Julio Izquierdo Labrado (born 1 November 1958 in San Juan de Aznalfarache, Seville Province) is a Spanish writer and holds a doctoral degree.
+Julio Izquierdo Labrado (born 1 November 1958) is a Spanish writer and holds a doctoral degree.
 He received his Doctor of History, in collaboration with Lauro Anaya Pena at the I "Martín Alonso Pinzón" International Prize for Historical Research.

+Biography

+Izquierdo Labrado was born on 1 November 1958 in San Juan de Aznalfarache, Province of Seville.
 He was director of the Casa Museo de los Hermanos Pinzón (Home Museum of the Pinzón Brothers), located in the city of Palos de la Frontera.
-At present, he works in the House of Culture Vicente Aleixandre of Palos de la Frontera, and he is a member of the investigation group "Mentality, Society, and Environment in the Modern Era" in Andalucía and Latin America.
+As of 2010, he works in the House of Culture Vicente Aleixandre of Palos de la Frontera, and he is a member of the investigation group "Mentality, Society, and Environment in the Modern Era" in Andalucía and Latin America.
 He is based at the University of Huelva where he was a professor of Modern Political History.
 Labrado was also president of the Real Sociedad Palósfila Pinzoniana between 1987 and 1995.

 Works

 Aside from numerous articles in special interest periodicals and scripts of historical documentaries for diverse national, European, American, and Japanese radio and television broadcasts, he has published, among other works.